srinivasreddy77/FastAPI/README.md

 # FastAPI
-This is a backend project on creating a blog Website
+This is a backend project on creating a book store Website